 How can you and your company be better prepared for the future?
 According to Risto Siilasmaa, the founder and chairman of F-Secure Corporation and the chairman of Nokia, scenario planning is the answer.

-On Friday, 20 March 2020, we hosted a webinar with Siilasmaa to dive deeper into the topic (link to the recording).
+On Friday, 20 March 2020, we hosted a webinar with Siilasmaa to dive deeper into the topic.
 During the webinar, Siilasmaa shared how to use scenarios to understand the future better and how to be able to react quickly and decisively to surprises.
-His insights on scenario planning can be helpful especially for business owners, CEOs and board members to find and prepare for alternative scenarios.
+His insights on scenario planning can be helpful especially for business owners, CEOs, and board members to find and prepare for alternative scenarios.

 It’s obvious that this skill is now more important than ever, as the COVID-19 outbreak shapes the world economy in unpredictable ways.
 To help you get started with this important way of thinking, we here summarize the basics of scenario planning by Risto Siilasmaa.